Wasted on LoL

 What Changed for LoL Playtime in 2026?

-Patch notes from January through April 2026 changed how hours translate to climb.
-Five changes worth knowing if you're comparing your playtime to past years.
+Patch notes from January through June 2026 changed how hours translate to climb.
+Seven changes worth knowing if you're comparing your playtime to past years.

 Faster Match Pacing